 2017 David Crighton Medal award:

-We are delighted to announce that the Councils of the IMA and LMS have awarded the 2017 David Crighton Medal to Professor I. David Abrahams, for his outstanding service to both mathematics and the mathematical community.
+The winner of the 2017 David Crighton Medal was Professor I. David Abrahams, who is Director of the Isaac Newton Institute for Mathematical Studies.
+David was awarded the medal for his outstanding service to both mathematics and the mathematical community.

 David developed the technically demanding Wiener-Hopf techniques for applications in real problems, and created a vibrant group working on waves in Manchester.
 He has received the Royal Society’s Leverhulme Trust Senior Research Fellowship and its Wolfson Research Merit Award.